-On our Broker Advisor podcast debut, we were lucky enough to speak with Bill Buchholz, a highly regarded and successful disability insurance sales professional who served physicians and other healthcare professionals, who retired in June after a 53-year career.
-Bill shared insight on a wide range of topics, and in this first installment of our interview with Bill, here are a few lessons that helped guide his success.
+On our Broker Advisor podcast debut, we were lucky enough to speak with Bill Buchholz, a highly regarded and successful disability insurance sales professional who served physicians and other healthcare professionals.
+He retired in June after a 53-year career.
+Bill shared insight on a wide range of topics, and in this first installment of our interview with Bill, he reveals a few lessons that helped guide his success.

 Choose your market

 Bill graduated in 1968 with a business administration and risk management degree from the University of Wisconsin’s School of Business—somewhat of an insurance education pioneer.
 (He’d later earn a master’s degree in financial services and the Certified Employee Benefit Specialist, or CEBS, professional designation.)

 Something he learned in school guided the then-21-year-old toward the physician disability insurance market.
 It was, as Bill says, “If you’re going to be involved in sales, you should probably try to work with people who have an ability to purchase things and significant things.
 It’s the old Willy Sutton theory of ‘Why do you rob banks?’
 ‘Because that’s where the money is.’
 On my list, I had doctors as people who had money and could buy things.”
 So, according to Bill, he started with the doctors, and “it turned out to be a good thing.”

 One of Bill’s college professors shared some advice that put Bill on the track to success.
 He told Bill, “Make sure you understand the contracts thoroughly.”
 That advice drove Bill to put a lot of effort into reading insurance contracts in his early years to understand what all the provisions were, and to talk to the various insurance company claims departments and more.